Moremar/tuto-angular/README.txt

 all components use the same instance.

 If the service is provided at module level, it can also be injected in services.
-To inject a service in another service, the service that needs injection needs to use decorator @Injectable();
-It is not required for other services, but it is a good practice to put it on all services.

 In the @Injectable() decorator we can add :  { providedIn: 'root' }
 This automatically provides the service at module level (no need to add it in the module ourselves).

 Services can be used for inter-component communication.
-This is much simpler than passing around information from component to component with @Input()/@Output() chains.
+This is much simpler than passing around data from component to component with @Input()/@Output() chains.

  - in the service, create a property of type EventSubmitter : statusUpdated = new EnventSubmitter<string>();